Sudbury Residents

 We are very excited to partner with the Town of Sudbury to share the Camp Sewataro experience with children in town who may not otherwise have the opportunity to access it.
 Our shared goal is for all of our scholarship campers to be prepared to truly experience and enjoy every moment of their time with us, and to work together to create lifelong memories.

-Requirements: Scholarship applicants must be Sudbury residents entering Kindergarten through grade ten in the fall of 2023.
+Scholarship applicants must be Sudbury residents entering Kindergarten through grade ten in the fall of 2024.
 Please note that there are a limited number of scholarship slots available in each age/gender group, and placements will be made based upon availability.

-Bring to camp: Please send a nut- free lunch daily or you may purchase a Red Apple Lunch in advance.
+Please send a nut- free lunch daily.
 Please contact us if this presents a burden, and we will make arrangements to provide your child with a lunch.
 A bathing suit, towel, sunscreen for reapplication, flip flops or crocs to wear to and from swimming, and sneakers are required.

-Transportation: Campers arrive daily via car or bus.
-Bus transportation and extended day options are available and scholarship campers may be eligible for financial assistance.
+Campers arrive daily via car or bus.
+Bus transportation and/or extended day options are available and scholarship campers may be eligible for financial assistance.
 Please reach out to us for more information.

-Camp Day: The camp day is a busy one, with most days comprising two periods of swimming and four other activities, including team and individual sports, fishing and boating, nature exploration, and visual and creative arts.
+The camp day is a busy one, with most days comprising two periods of swimming and four other activities, including team and individual sports, fishing and boating, nature exploration, and visual and creative arts.
 Campers should be prepared to engage in a wide range of experiences, both familiar and new.
-Sewataro is an outdoor camp and all activities take place outside.
+Please note that Camp Sewataro is entirely outdoors, and all activities take place in rain, shine, and/or heat.

 Camper Considerations